teamtnt/tutorials/Did you mean functionality with Laravel Scout.md

 Notice the column `n_grams`, this will help us later to achieve the did you mean functionality.

-Now, lets prepopulate the table.
+Now, lets populate the table.
 Our dataset is a regular file where each line represents a city.

 A simple command will do the job:

 `php artisan make:command ImportCities`